Mauler125/r5sdk/README.md

     1. Run `CreateSolution.bat` in the root folder, this will generate the files in `build_intermediate`.
     2. Move all the game files in the `game` folder so that the path `game/r5apex(_ds).exe` is valid.
 2. Open `r5sdk.sln` in Visual Studio and compile the solution.
-    1. All binaries and symbols are compiled in the `game` folder.
+    1. All binaries and symbols are compiled to the `game` folder.
     2. Run `launcher.exe`, toggle and set the desired options and hit the `Launch Game` button.

 ## Debugging